dshorthouse/SimpleMappr/README.md

 Dependencies
 ------------

-Install all necessary dependencies using [composer](https://getcomposer.org) and update them as required.
+Install all necessary application dependencies using [composer](https://getcomposer.org) and update them as required.

     $ composer install
     $ composer update